brainhack-boston/brainhack-boston.github.io/projects.md

 ---
 ## Group short connection streamlines based on cortical structures

 Most of the streamline white matter (WM) clustering methods focus on long range connection streamlines and little attention has been payed to short connection streamlines.
 Short connection streamlines can be correlated with cortical thickness changes.
-The goal is to compare the effect of grouping short connection streamlines based on cortical regions they connect, and compare it to grouping them based on a Euclidean space distance (spatial distance) or an anatomical distance such as the one defined in AnatomiCuts.
+The goal is to compare the effect of grouping short connection streamlines based on cortical regions they connect, and compare it to grouping them based on a spatial distance.

 ### Resources
 - [AnatomiCuts](https://www.ncbi.nlm.nih.gov/pubmed/29100937)